 - In the General tab enable the option Display System Applications.

 - App Cleaner & Uninstaller will automatically rescan your apps and show them in the left section of its window.
-Select iTunes service files in the right section and click the Remove button.
+Select iTunes service files in the right section.

 - Then just confirm the removal by clicking the appropriate button.